 You can trace bitmaps and turn them into vector graphics in one step by using the Quick Trace command, or you can use the PowerTRACE controls to preview and adjust the traced results.
+Al-assisted features, accessible from the Adjustments page in Corel PowerTRACE, deliver the best bitmap-to-vector trace results yet.
+You can use cutting-edge image-optimization options that help improve the quality of a bitmap as you trace it.

-To trace a bitmap, select the bitmap in CorelDRAW, and click Trace bitmap on the property bar.
+To trace a bitmap, select the bitmap in CorelDRAW, click Trace Bitmap on the property bar, and choose a trace method.